Skip to main content

 About Dr. Christopher Childers

-Dr. Christopher Childers is chair of the School of History, Philosphy, and Social Sciences and an associate professor of history at PSU.
+Dr. Christopher Childers is Interim Dean for the College of Arts and Sciences and a professor of history at PSU.
 A Kansas native, Childers earned his undergraduate and master’s degrees at Emporia State University and his Ph.D. at Louisiana State University.
 Students will experience his enthusiasm for Tiger football and his lament that Mardi Gras is not an official state holiday in Kansas as it is in the Pelican State.

 In addition to teaching the American history survey courses, Childers offers undergraduate and graduate courses on Colonial and Revolutionary America, the early American republic, Kansas history, and public history.
 Childers is a PSU Master Advisor and has participated in continuing education for online teaching, including PSU's eLearning Academy and the Summer Teaching Innovation Grant program.